Seneca has three types of foster parents/caregivers

 Seneca wants all of our foster/resource parents to be well-prepared.

-Our “Pre-approval Training" classes for potential foster/resource parents ensures all of our families are prepared to work with any child, especially those caring for children who have experienced significant trauma and/or loss.
+Our “Pre-approval Training" classes for potential resource parents ensures all of our families are prepared to work with any child, especially those caring for children who have experienced significant trauma and/or loss.

-Professional Parents are skilled caregivers who provide round-the-clock therapeutic treatment to a high needs young person.
-Professional Parents are well-trained and compensated by a significant tax-free living stipend.
-In many cases, Professional Parents are offered free housing or an additional housing stipend.
-Professional Parents also receive paid vacation between caring for youth, to ensure sustainability.
-Oftentimes, Professional Parents have previous experience working with youth or being in professional caregiver roles, like teachers, nurses and EMT's, though this is not a pre-requisite and extensive training and ongoing supports are provided to support this role.
+Enhanced Resource Caregivers are skilled caregivers who provide round-the-clock therapeutic treatment to a high needs young person.
+Enhanced Foster Caregivers are well-trained and receive an increased tax-free stipend to provide for the needs of all members of the household.
+In many cases, they are offered free housing or an additional housing stipend.
+Oftentimes, Enhanced Foster Caregivers have previous experience working with youth or being in professional caregiver roles, like teachers, nurses and EMT's, though this is not a pre-requisite and extensive training and ongoing supports are provided to support this role.
 If you feel like you might have the heart to help youth heal, let us know and we can talk more about it.